IvanoBilenchi/issp/low_level/README.md

 **Information Systems Security and Privacy** course at the [Polytechnic University of Bari](https://www.poliba.it).

+### Repo structure

+The repository is structured as follows:

+- `/exercises`: simple incomplete C programs designed to learn the basics of the C programming language.
+- `/examples`: programs presented during the theoretical lectures to illustrate key C language features and common systems programming pitfalls.
+- `/hackmes`: intentionally vulnerable programs designed for exploitation via crafted malicious inputs.
+Refer to `/hackmes/README.md` for further guidance.

 ### Important notes

-Examples and exercises are designed to learn the basics of the C programming language, especially with respect to concepts such as pointers, addresses, and memory management.

-It goes without saying that anything available in this repository, including any cryptographic primitive, is highly insecure and only has educational value.
+Everything in this repository, including all cryptographic and security primitives, is fundamentally insecure.
+This code is intended strictly for educational purposes.

-### Setting up the project
+### Compiling the programs

 - Install any reasonably up-to-date C compiler.
     - **Windows:** [Visual Studio](https://visualstudio.microsoft.com) (for the MSVC compiler).